delvelabs/hammertime/docs/heuristics.md

 hammertime.heuristics.add_multiple(heuristics)
 ```

 When multiple heuristics are added to HammerTime, they are called in the order they were added.
-For exemple:
+For example:

 ```python
 heuristic_a = HeuristicA()